-The fair value of the marketable securities is based on quoted market prices (Level 1).
 The fair value of the mortgages is estimated based on the present value of future payments, discounted at a yield on a Government of Canada bond with the nearest maturity date to the underlying mortgage, plus an estimated credit spread at the reporting date for a comparable mortgage (Level 2).
-The estimated fair value of the mortgages is approximately \$237.6 million.
+The estimated fair value of the mortgages is approximately \$227.8 million (2019 - \$237.6 million).